jorge-code-sync/arrow-adventure/README.md

 # Arrow Adventure

-Arrow Adventure is a small project for a mini-game.
-The interesting part of this project is that it is built using NgRx effects without using any Angular services.
-It serves as a small test to explore the capabilities and patterns of state management in Angular applications.
+Arrow Adventure is a small mini-game project.
+Its main goal is to explore state management patterns in Angular by using NgRx Effects without relying on Angular services.
+The project serves as a lightweight experiment to better understand the capabilities and flexibility of NgRx in Angular applications.

 ![Arrow Adventure Preview](https://i.postimg.cc/sgg06KJ8/arrow-adventure.png)